 Bordering Livingston and Monroe Counties, the Town of West Bloomfield is known as the western gateway of Ontario County.
-It’s a sleepy little community that is close to Rochester (about 20 miles away) and Canandaigua (about 12 miles away).
+It is a quiet little community that is close to Rochester (about 20 miles away) and Canandaigua (about 12 miles away).

-Historic homes and churches abound, from the John and Mary Dickson House, an 1830s Federal-style building, to the Ionia Methodist Church in the tight-knit hamlet of Ionia.
+Well preserved, historic homes and churches are found throughout the area, from the John and Mary Dickson House, an 1830s Federal-style building, to the Ionia Methodist Church in the tight-knit hamlet of Ionia.

-West Bloomfield is also a place where you can get up close and personal with an alpaca.
+West Bloomfield is also where you can get up close and personal with an alpaca.
 Lazy Acre Alpacas is open to visitors by appointment and has an on-farm alpaca fashion shop.

 West Bloomfield was once the site of three distinct Seneca villages in areas that are now referred to as Fort Hill, Factory Hollow and Bloomfield Station.
 The first Europeans to record being the area were the Jesuits in the 17th century.
 Settlement began much later, around 1789, and the Town of West Bloomfield was formed in 1833 after separating from the Town of Bloomfield.